Mattpott/NPComplete/exact_solution/README.txt

 To test, run the script while rooted in the directory of the shell script.
 The script runs all files in the associated test_cases/inputs directory and outputs in the associated test_cases/outputs directory.

+WARNING: For the exact tests, the 95-vertex test case which runs for ~20 minutes is included in inputs.
+To not overwrite its output I recommend moving it from the test running folder when running the script so that the runner only take ~5 minutes rather than ~20.

 Argument possibilities:
 	<none> 	= runs exact solution on exact test cases
 	a	= runs approximate solution on approximate test cases